 Meerkats are diurnal and spend most of their active time foraging, basking in the sun, and grooming.

-Meerkats live for 12 to 14 years in human care.
+Meerkats live for about 10 years in human care.

 Meerkats are classified as least concern on IUCN's Red List.
 Related species listed on the IUCN Red List include the Indian brown mongoose and the Liberian mongoose, both of which are listed as vulnerable.

 - Reduce, reuse and recycle — in that order!
 Cut back on single-use goods, and find creative ways to reuse products at the end of their life cycle.
 Choose recycling over trash when possible.